tiny2n/Await/README.md

 Overview
 -------------
-Asynchronous Programming with async and await base protocol oriented programming in Swift ver.
-3.x<br/>
+Asynchronous Programming with async and await base protocol oriented programming<br/>
 _Await_ is a powerful Swift library

 C# async and await